wal-g/wal-g/docs/PostgreSQL.md

 ### ``catchup-push``

-To create an catchup incremental backup, the user should pass the path to the master Postgres directory and the LSN of the replica for which the backup is created.
+To create a catchup incremental backup, the user should pass the path to the master Postgres directory and the LSN of the replica for which the backup is created.

 Steps: